pairshaped/curlingio-results/README.md

 For leagues and competitions it will display brakcets, standings, schedule, scores, end scores, and shot by shot results as relevant.

+See the example.html file in this directory for an example of how you can include this widgets on your own club website.

 ## Installing Dependencies